 Canada PM Trudeau visits Juno Beach, site of D-Day landings

-Canadian Prime Minister Justin Trudeau, right, and his wife Sophie Gregoire visit the Canadian National Vimy Memorial in Vimy, near Arras, northern France, as part of the commemorations of the 100th anniversary of the Battle of Vimy Ridge, a World War I battle which was a costly victory for Canada but one that helped shape the former British colony's national identity, Sunday, April 9, 2017.
+Canadian Prime Minister Justin Trudeau, right, and his wife Sophie Gregoire visit the Canadian National Vimy Memorial in Vimy, near Arras, northern France, as part of the commemorations of the 100th anniversary of t... .
+French President Francois Hollande, Canadian Prime Minister Justin Trudeau, Sophie Gregoire Trudeau and their son Xavier examine the tunnels troops used to move towards the front at Vimy Ridge near Arras, France... .

 Discussions